PHP-CPG/.github/profile/README.md

    $> ./run.sh /path/to/folder/containing/multiple/projects/ /path/to/folder/to/put/cpgs/ /tmp/ [workerCount]
    // e.g. ./run.sh /php/projects/ /cpgs/ /tmp/ 8 - this will run 8 parallel CPG creation processes in parallel, no number means 10 processes
    ```

+### Next Steps

+You can now create CPGs automatically, in parallel, and scheduled, but you most likely also want to analyze them using your novel tool.
+To do this, you first need to create a *consumer* - a tool that takes in a CPG, processes it, and then outputs the results in a JSON file.
+You can integrate this into the presented toolchain by creating a new docker container based on the `scala-master`; you build the project within this container and then adapt the `main.conf` section for the consumer.
+Point the `run` value towards the executable of your tool and adapt the `parameter` to suit your needs.
+But bear in mind that the scala-master will only replace two values, `{cpg}` and `{out}`, in the parameter string.
+The first points towards the to-be-analyzed CPG, and the second defines the result output file.
+When you have created your new Docker container, you can run it exactly as in step 4.
+A nice plus is that any already existing CPG will not be recreated to save time and CPU cycles.

+Our [slicer](https://github.com/PHP-CPG/slicer) might help you analyze the CPG, and our [plotting utility](https://github.com/PHP-CPG/plotter) greatly helped us during development, so give them a look.

 ## Projects and Publications Using Us